SYK17/tujo/README.md

 ## Project Structure

-The application follows a modular architecture with:
+The application follows a hexagonal monolith architecture.
-- Core journal functionality in `src/journal`
-- Microservices in `src/microservices`
-- Screen layouts in `screens` directory
-- Components for reusable UI elements
-- Utility functions in `utils`